Sweet and Spicy Pickled Red Onions

 • 4 garlic

-• 1 teaspoon chili flakes adjust as per taste
+• 1 tsp chili flakes adjust as per taste

-• 2.5 tablespoon monkfruit use any sugar free susbtitue
+• 2.5 tbsp monkfruit use any sugar free susbtitue

 Instructions